bloominstituteoftechnology/Precourse/Lesson5-JS-II/README.md

 # Lesson 5: Javascript II (Control Flow, Comparison Operators, `for` Loops)
 (Attention: These are the class notes for the [Lambda School](http://www.lambdaschool.com) pre-course instruction workshop.
 This is meant to serve as an accompaniment to the class.)

-In this lesson we will cover:
+In this lesson, we will cover:

 * Undefined and Null
 * Comparison Operators (continued)